BLCM/bl3mods/Aaron0000/Balands/README.md

  ┗----Rationale: This weapon seems to be intended as a throwback to the Hammer from Borderlands 1.
 The various stat changes now allow it to fulfill the role of a high fire-rate shotgun-ish weapon.

-Web Slinger - Cryo projectile chance set to 33%, underbarrel damage set to 20 times card damage, underbarrel splash radius set to 500, number of underbarrel projectiles reduced to 1 from 2, set underbarrel ammo regeneration delay to 3 seconds.
+Web Slinger - Cryo projectile chance set to 33%, underbarrel damage set to 50 times card damage, underbarrel splash radius set to 500, number of underbarrel projectiles reduced to 1 from 2, set underbarrel ammo regeneration delay to 3 seconds, projectile speed tripled.

  ┗----Rationale: The underbarrel was seemingly designed to hit like a truck but never really seemed to accomplish that.
 The changes made to it hopefully fix that.